Gaming12846/TrollPlus/README.md

 - /trollplus version - Displays information and the version of the TollPlus currently installed on your server
 - /trollplus reload - Reload the plugin's configuration and blocklist file
-- /trollplus blocklist add|remove - Add or remove players to/from the blocklist
+- /trollplus blocklist add - Add players to the blocklist
+- /trollplus blocklist remove - Remove players from the blocklist
-- /troll player - Open the troll menu with multiple features
+- /troll player - Opens the troll menu for a player with multiple features
-- /trollbows - Open the troll bow menu
+- /trollbows - Opens the trollbow menu

 ## Alias